Phill-inC0DE/abruptly_goblins/README.md

 ## First Task
-Interates through a list of gamers and days they are available and finds the optimal day for the most gamers to attend.
+Interates through a list of gamers and days they are available to find the optimal day for the most gamers to attend.
 Then forwards a customized email for each gamer.

 ## Second Task